About This Product

 - Interactive “Did You Know?” feature on the home page, with facts to engage students and a “Learn More” link to encourage exploration

 - Maps and flags

-- Correlated to Common Core, state, national, provincial, IB Organization, national STEM, and Next Generation Science Standards
+- Correlated to Common Core, state, national, provincial, IB Organization, C3 Framework for Social Studies, national STEM, and Next Generation Science Standards

 - Share content to Google Classroom

-- Google Sign-In allows users to easily access content with their Google credentials
+- Google Sign-In, allowing users to easily access content with their Google credentials

 - Read Aloud tool